 ABC Opposes Government-Mandated PLAs and PLA Preferences on Federal and Federally Assisted Construction Projects

 Hardworking taxpayers deserve efficient and effective policies that will encourage all qualified contractors to compete to build long-lasting, quality projects at the best price.
-Government-mandated project labor agreements discourage quality contractors and the more than 88% of U.S. construction workers who choose to not join a union from bidding and working on projects in their own communities.
+Government-mandated project labor agreements discourage quality contractors and the more than 89% of the U.S. construction industry workforce who do not belong to a union from bidding and working on projects in their own communities paid for by their tax dollars.

 ABC supports fair and open competition and opposes government-mandated PLAs on federal and federally assisted projects because taxpayers deserve more.
 We need more accountability, not less.
 We need more competition, not less.
 We need more value for the dollar, not less.